 Fortuitously, the American Dream for dozens of artists, their families, and friends became a reality during the mid to late 1960s.
-According to Carnell Smith, in the early days, they worked hard for long hours Monday through Friday.
-They painted on a cheap roofing material called Upson board.
-They made their frames out of door trim.
+According to Doretha’s brother, Highwaymen Carnell Smith, they worked hard for long hours Monday through Friday and painted on a cheap roofing material called Upson board.
+Frames were made from door trim.
 They hated to waste paint.
 Paint cost money, and money was what it was all about.

 It wasn’t unusual for the energetic Hair to create 20 or more paintings in a single day, and good times were evident as well.
-Nicknamed “Banana Boat,” Hair frequently barbequed various kinds of meat on a grill at the Dunbar house and shared it with anyone who came around.
+Nicknamed “Banana Boat,” Hair frequently barbecued various kinds of meat on a grill at the Dunbar House and shared it with anyone who came around.
 Beer was readily available, as was a good story and friendly bantering.
 He often told people he wanted to make enough money to always have a Cadillac and to be a millionaire.
-He drove a Caddy but died before making
+He drove a Caddy, but died before making a million.

 The Highwaymen were and are to this day a true phenomenon, not only artistically but also as an untold chapter of black history.
 Their stories, along with their paintings, inspire us to rise above our surroundings and circumstances and do things our own way, apart from the status quo.

 The Dunbar House has been remodeled since the early days, but still remains a place of great historical value.